clarity-project/ClarityPredictionIOBundle/Resources/doc/index.md

 ### Step 3) Register new bundle

-Place new line into AppKernel:
+Put new line into AppKernel:

 ``` php
 <?php